YuewenSun/hugo-academic/content/publication/example/index.md

   their relations from temporal measured variables.
 Estimating latent causal variable graphs from observations is particularly challenging as the latent variables are not uniquely recoverable in the most general case.
-In this work, we consider both a nonparametric, nonstationary setting and a parametetric setting for the latent processes and propose two provable conditions under which temporally causal latent processes can be identified.
+In this work, we consider both a nonparametric, nonstationary setting and a parametric setting for the latent processes and propose two provable conditions under which temporally causal latent processes can be identified.
 We propose LEAP, a theoretically-grounded architecture that extends Variational Autoencoders